frederic-perez/AmE-dictionary/data/idioms.md

 __pad__ _n_ _I’m at my pad._
 __paint a (some kind of) picture of (something)__ To give an elaborate or detailed description of something that portrays it in a specific way. _The board meeting painted a pretty grim picture of the company’s future._
 __paint the town red__ Have a good time.
-__pale in comparison__ To be or seem less important, impressive, or otherwise deficient when compared to someone or something else. _The film was enjoyable, but it pales in comparison to the original._ _Bard still pales in comparison to GPT-4 when it comes to the creative stuff._
+__pale in comparison__ :two: To be or seem less important, impressive, or otherwise deficient when compared to someone or something else. _The film was enjoyable, but it pales in comparison to the original._ _Bard still pales in comparison to GPT-4 when it comes to the creative stuff._
 __palooka__
 __palsy-walsy__
-__pan out__
+__pan out__ :two::hammer:
 __panic attack__
 __paper chase__ A task that involves completing and/or going through a lot of paperwork. _After getting married and buying a house, doing my taxes has become a real paper chase._
 __pardon my French__ :two: Excuse me for swearing.